 Jasper - Ski Map & Pistes:

-With 1,800 acres of skiable terrain and more than 90km of pistes, Marmot Basin's ski area is compact (just the seven lifts) but varied with groomed runs, trees, moguls, alpine bowls and chutes.
-It also has the highest base elevation of any major Canadian ski area.Jasper Ski Map Marmot basin Piste Map
+With 1,720 acres of skiable terrain across five mountain faces and more than 90km of pistes, Marmot Basin's ski area is compact (just the seven lifts) but varied with groomed runs, trees, moguls, alpine bowls and chutes.
+It also has the highest base elevation (1,698m) of any major Canadian ski area.Jasper Ski Map Marmot basin Piste Map

 A key feature of Marmot Basin is that visitors can park up and directly ski off towards the lifts, then ski back to their vehicles at the end of the day.

 The beginners' zone is closest to the base-area day-lodge, with straightforward lift-served progression routes out on to the novice-friendly lowest slopes.
-All other lifts (except the uppermost Knob Chair) also provide access to at least one green-graded run, meaning competent novices can explore almost the entire area.
+All other lifts also provide access to at least one green-graded run, meaning competent novices can explore almost the entire area.
+During the summer and fall of 2023, a new quad chairlift, the Knob Quad, was installed replacing the previous Knob double chair.
+The new Knob Quad rises 101 vertical metres higher than the double chair it replaced providing lift access to more of the Marmot Cirque terrain - a huge sector above the treeline, located between Marmot Peak and Thunder Bowl.

 The few intermediate runs are mostly groomed cruisers, with good progression routes to black diamond slopes, but most intermediate-level visitors will find they can exhaust all of the marked blue runs within a day or two.